sh4tteredd/mazda_tape_deck_emulator/README.md

-#Mazda tape deck emulator
+# Mazda Tape Deck Emulator

-Tape Deck Emulator for Mazda 6 up to 2006 year (with MD/TAPE button).
-After connect this device to tape connector audio system will swich device (via TAPE/MD button) to "Tape mode" and you can use tape audio signals for playing external audio sources.
-This emulator well suited for implement AUX functionality (of course instead of tape).
-Also emulator allow control plaing if you will use 4-pin audio jact.
+This project provides a Tape Deck Emulator designed for the Mazda 6 (up to the 2006 model year) that features a "MD/TAPE" button.
+By connecting this device to the tape connector, the car's audio system will switch to "Tape mode" when the TAPE/MD button is pressed, allowing you to use the tape audio signals for playing external audio sources.
+It is an excellent way to add AUX functionality to your car, replacing the original tape feature.
+Additionally, this emulator provides playback control capabilities if you use a 4-pin audio jack.

-##Software
+---

+## Software
-Project implemented in Arduino environment and provide as "Arduino sketch".
+The emulator is implemented in the Arduino environment and provided as an "Arduino sketch."
+For more details about the protocol, refer to the [Mazda Entertainment System Bus Protocol](http://nikosapi.org/w/index.php/Mazda_Entertainment_System_-_Bus_Protocol), with special thanks to Nikosapi for the documentation.

-Description on protocol found here [http:\\\\nikosapi.org](http://nikosapi.org/w/index.php/Mazda_Entertainment_System_-_Bus_Protocol).
-Thanks to Nikosapi!

-##Hardware

-Implementation the tape emulator based on the [Arduino micro pro 5V](https://www.sparkfun.com/products/11098) hardware.
-This device is popular and available in any electrical store also easy to programming.

-Device use one pin for connecting to audio system data bus, this pin used as I\O and reconfigured during send command.

-Second pin use for control playing on phone (like single button on headset).
-This functionality allow control playing (start\stop and switch next track).
-If you use Jack3.5 whithout the MIC pin juct don't connect this pin.

-The device used 5V for powered.
-Unfortunately audio system doesn't provide 5V.
-Easy way to get it this use readymade board with LM7805 voltage regulator(analogue L7805, 78L05, REG1117-5, AMS1117-5 ) or simular boards.
-Also you can use board from "car cigarette lighter to USB" device.
-I am using 5v part of the __"MB102 Breadboard Power Supply Module 3.3V 5V"__ board, just google it.

-Device allow use 4-pin audio jack in this case you get play control funtionality.
-Also you can connect microphone to MIC pin and organize Handsfree in your car.

-Connecting diagram:
+---

+## Hardware
+The Tape Deck Emulator uses the [Arduino Pro Micro 5V](https://www.aliexpress.com/item/1005006645661865.html?spm=a2g0o.cart.0.0.340a18fcK8edQM&mp=1) as the hardware platform.
+The Arduino Pro Micro is popular, easy to program, and readily available in electronic stores.

+### Connections
+- **Data Bus Pin**: The emulator connects to the audio system's data bus via one pin, which is configured as both input and output, depending on whether a command is being sent or received.
+- **Playback Control Pin**: A second pin is used for controlling playback on your phone, similar to a single-button headset.
+This functionality allows start/stop and track-switching features.
+If you are using a 3.5mm audio jack without a microphone pin, you do not need to connect this pin.

+### Power Supply
+The device requires a 5V power supply.
+Unfortunately, the Mazda audio system does not provide 5V power, so you will need to use an external regulator.
+Here are some options:
+- **Voltage Regulator Board**: Use a pre-built voltage regulator board, such as one with an LM7805 (or similar) voltage regulator chip (e.g., L7805, 78L05, REG1117-5, AMS1117-5). https://www.aliexpress.com/item/1005006486270630.html?spm=a2g0o.cart.0.0.340a18fcK8edQM&mp=1

+### Audio Jack Support
+The device supports a 4-pin audio jack, providing the additional feature of playback control.
+If you connect a microphone to the MIC pin, you can also set up a hands-free feature for your car.

+### Connection Diagram
 ![Mazda tape deck emulator schematics](https://github.com/Krasutski/mazda_tape_deck_emulator/blob/master/doc/mazda_tape_emulator_jack_3_5_connecting.png)

-###Compatibility:
-Solution shold be work on all devices with button "TAPE\MD".
-Tested:
- * Mazda 6 2005 3.0L

-If you have any question let me know.

-Best Regards,
-Denis Krasutski (BLR)
-dkrasutski@gmail.com
+---

+## Compatibility
+This solution is compatible with all Mazda models equipped with a "TAPE/MD" button.

+**Tested on:**
+- not tested yet

+---